gohugoio/hugoDocs/content/en/functions/scratch.md

 For a detailed analysis of `.Scratch` and contextual use cases, see [this blog post](https://regisphilibert.com/blog/2017/04/hugo-scratch-explained-variable/).
 {{% /note %}}

-### Contexted .Scratch vs local newScratch
+### Contexted `.Scratch` vs. local `newScratch`

-Since Hugo 0.43, there are two different ways of using `Scratch`:
+Since Hugo 0.43, there are two different ways of using Scratch:

-#### The Page's Scratch.
+#### The Page's `.Scratch`

-It is available as a Page method or a Shortcode method and attach the "scratched" data to the given page.
-One needs either a Page context or a Shortcode context to use Scratch.
-The methods detailed below are therefor available from the Page context's `.Scratch`.
+`.Scratch` is available as a Page method or a Shortcode method and attaches the "scratched" data to the given page.
+Either a Page or a Shortcode context is required to use `.Scratch`.

 ```go-html-template
 {{ .Scratch.Set "greeting" "bonjour" }}